Andrew Mamedoff: Second World War

 Mamedoff and his friends and fellow Americans Eugene Tobin and Vernon Keogh were among 32 pilots recruited by American soldier of fortune Charles Sweeny to join the French Air Force.
 However, by the time they reached France, Germany had already invaded the country.
 The trio made their way to England and joined the Royal Air Force in 1940.
 (Of the rest of Sweeny's recruits, four were killed, 11 were taken prisoner, and two others reached England.)

 After converting to the Spitfire, Mamedoff was posted to RAF Middle Wallop and joined No. 609 Squadron on 8 August 1940.
 He was member of A Flight.
 On 24 August he took off at 16.10 as tail-end charlie.
 He was severely shot up by Me 109 and crashed at Tapnell Farm, near Freshwater flying in L1082.

 He was posted to RAF Kirton in Lindsey in Lincolnshire on 18 September 1940 and was a founding member of the No. 71 'Eagle' Squadron along with Art Donahue, Eugene Tobin and Vernon Keogh.
 He was posted to RAF Duxford in August 1941 to another "Eagle Squadron", No. 133 Squadron as a flight commander.

 Death

 On 8 October 1941, Mamedoff was flying with 133 Squadron on a standard transit flight from Fowlmere Airfield to RAF Eglinton in Northern Ireland in his Hurricane Z3781.
 The wreckage of his plane was found near Maughold on the Isle of Man and it is thought that he crashed due to poor weather conditions.
 His body was later recovered for burial at Brookwood Military Cemetery in Surrey.
+He has been described as possibly the first Jewish American to have been killed in World War II.

+2013 Honored by British Members of Parliament

+In 2013, three Members of the British Parliament visited Bryant University to honor Mamedoff's memory.
+They presented the University President, Ronald K. Matchtley, with a plaque which says, in part, that Mamedoff's "participation in the Battle of Britain in 1940 helped to prevent the spread of Fascism throughout the World."
+In his remarks on accepting the plaque, President Matchtley said that Mamedoff: